 Once the griddle is thoroughly dry, you can move on to the seasoning step to protect the surface from rust during winter storage.

-2- APPLY OIL AND SEASON THE GRIDDLE FOR STORING OUTSIDE
+2- SEASON THE GRIDDLE FOR STORING OUTSIDE

 After you’ve diligently cleaned the griddle surface, the next important step is to apply a protective layer of oil.